 Topsail Beach

 The southern portion of Topsail Beach (also known as “The South End” or “The Point”) is a special place, a nonpareil site of profound natural beauty.
-This 149+ acre property features more than 1.6 miles of sound-to-sea frontage along the Atlantic Ocean, New Topsail Inlet, and Banks Channel and hosts an expanse of pristine dunes, beach, estuarine wetlands, and maritime shrub forest providing habitat for a diversity of coast-centric wildlife.
+The property features more than 1.6 miles of sound-to-sea frontage along the Atlantic Ocean, New Topsail Inlet, and Banks Channel and hosts an expanse of pristine dunes, beach, estuarine wetlands, and maritime shrub forest providing habitat for a diversity of coast-centric wildlife.
 Loggerhead sea turtles annually make their epic crawl up the beach to lay their eggs, Wilson’s Plovers nest among the dunes, and Willets skitter and forage along the intertidal flats.
 Seabeach amaranth, a rare sand-binding coastal plant, dots the open beach.
 More than 30 different priority (declining) bird species have been documented there.

 The South End represents one of the last remaining undeveloped, privately owned sites on any North Carolina barrier island.
 This property is UNPARALLELED in terms of coastal conservation values AND it is UNPROTECTED from future residential development.
 However, the property owners have given the North Carolina Coastal Land Trust a window of opportunity to buy and protect the property—forever.